 Admission: €6.
 On Fridays, the entrance fee is a donation from €0.10.

-Once you’ve visited the Es Baluard Museum, or not, don’t miss the walk under the walls of Palma de Mallorca through the Sa Feixina Park, the Ronda Migjorn and the Passeig de Sagrera to the signpost of Palma, which has become the capital’s star “selfie” stage.
+Once you have visited the Es Baluard Museum, or not, don’t miss the walk under the walls of Palma de Mallorca through Sa Feixina Park, Ronda Migjorn and Passeig de Sagrera to the Palma sign, a location that has become the capital’s star selfie scene.

 🆓 If you are passionate about history and want to know more about what life was like in the capital of Mallorca during the Middle Ages, this free tour of the walls of Palma will win you over.
 Leaving Es Baluard, you will pass through the old gates of the walled city, towers and other ancient constructions.